allianceauth/allianceauth/docs/installation/auth/allianceauth.md

 Some releases come with new or changed models.
 Update your database to reflect this with `python /home/allianceserver/myauth/manage.py migrate`.

-Always restart celery and gunicorn after updating.
+Always restart Celery and Gunicorn after updating.